 A trusted (and willing) friend who lives in your area should be given a copy of your trip itinerary.
 You should provide them with an expected return date and contact them on this date when you are out of the woods and safe.
 If they don’t hear from you on that date, direct them to reach out to you and everyone in your party, have them check in to see if your car is parked where you left it, and alert emergency rescue services if needed.
 The cell phone number of everyone on the trip, detailed locations of where your vehicle is parked, and local emergency contact information should be included on your itinerary, both the one for your friend and the one you take into the backcountry.
 This is extremely important.
 If you don’t believe me, go watch the movie 127 Hours.

-Another way to stay safe is to invest in a GPS device, such a Garmin InReach, that uses satellites as a means to contact the outside world.
+Another way to stay safe is to invest in a navigation device, such as a Garmin InReach Mini or Gaia GPS, that uses satellites as a means to contact the outside world.
 You can use such a device to call for help in a medical emergency as well as send a message to your mom reassuring her that you are just fine.
 You should not expect your cell phone to serve this purpose.
 Cell service should not be anticipated and battery life is finite.